 - Commitment to All Students: The applicant demonstrates commitment to working with all students including those of different racial, ethnic, and socioeconomic backgrounds, and students with disabilities, not just the economically privileged or highly motivated.

 - Interpersonal Skills: The applicant demonstrates the ability to work effectively with peers, other professionals, and members of the community outside of school settings.

 The application files, including immersion experiences and oral proficiency, are rated according to the above criteria for each language.
 A final cohort is selected along with rank-ordered alternates, based on a combination of ratings made by the WLE review committee and judgement by the faculty program coordinator about optimal cohort characteristics for each language.
+The availability of field placements in the subject area may also influence the selection process.
 Admission procedures are reviewed every other year to ensure fairness and effectiveness.

 Criminal Background Investigation and Disclosure Statement

 Criminal background checks will be run on all students at admission.
 Applicants must also complete a disclosure statement.
-See this link for more detailed information.
+More detailed information regarding these requirements is available here.

 Students with a Previous Degree

 Persons who already hold an undergraduate degree are admitted to the School of Education as either an Education Special student or a Second Degree student, depending on their interests and academic background.
-The term Special student indicates that the student has an interest in pursuing certification in a subject area studied during the initial degree; the student does not receive a degree for this "certification only" course work.
-Second Degree students are seeking a second, unrelated degree from the School of Education, which may, or may not, include teacher certification.
+The term Special student indicates that the student has an interest in pursuing certification in a subject area studied during the initial degree; the student does not receive a degree for this "certification only" coursework.
+Second Degree students are seeking a second, unrelated degree from the School of Education which may, or may not, include teacher certification.
 Candidates for limited enrollment programs must meet all admission eligibility requirements for the program and must compete with the eligible applicants for program admission.
-See this link for more details.
+More information is available here.